-Funeral services include meeting with families, removing and preparing remains, embalming, arranging and directing funeral services, cremations and other ancillary funeral services.
-Merchandise sales for the funeral business consist primarily of the use of funeral home facilities for visitation, remembrance and transportation services, burial caskets, urns, outer burial containers, flowers, online and video tributes, memorialization products and other ancillary funeral and cremation merchandise.
-While approximately 75% of PLC's funeral home services were sold at-need in the financial year ended December 31, 2021, PLC offers both at-need and pre-need funeral services.
-In addition to pre-need funeral contracts, the Company also offers "pre-planned" funeral arrangements, whereby a customer pre-determines all of the details of a funeral service without any financial commitment or other obligation on the part of the client until the actual time of need.
-Pre-planned funeral arrangements permit a family to avoid the stresses of making death care plans at the time of need and enable a funeral home to establish relationships that may eventually lead to an at-need sale.
+Funeral operations include meeting with families, removing and preparing remains, embalming, arranging and directing funeral services, cremations and other ancillary funeral services.
+Sales from the funeral business consist primarily of the use of funeral home facilities for visitations, funeral services, memorial services, transportation services, burial and cremation caskets, urns, outer burial containers, flowers, online and video tributes and other ancillary funeral and cremation merchandise.
+While the vast majority of PLC's funeral home services were sold at-need in the financial year ended December 31, 2022, PLC offers both at-need and pre-need funeral services.
+In addition to funded pre-need funeral arrangements, the Company also offers un-funded "pre-planned" funeral arrangements, whereby a customer pre-determines all of the details of a funeral service without any financial commitment or other obligation on the part of the client family until the actual time of need.
+Un-funded pre-planned funeral arrangements permit a family to avoid the stresses of making death care plans at the time of need and enable a funeral home to establish relationships that may eventually lead to an at-need sale.